Jimmyee/Endless-Online-Awaken/README.md

 # Endless-Online-Awaken
-This is Endless Online client/server clone.

 Endless Online Awaken is an open source client/server for Endless Online.
-It is intended to support all features of the original Endless Online v28 and to be continuation of this game.
+It is intended to support all features of the original Endless Online v28 and many things more.

 ### Current version: 0.0.1 pre-alpha